Skip to main contentSkip to main content

 AI systems embedded as safety components in Annex I products (e.g. medical devices, machinery) where the Annex I legislation itself requires third-party conformity assessment (e.g. Class IIa/IIb/III medical devices under MDR).

-All other high-risk AI systems (Annex III, non-biometric) may use internal control self-assessment under Annex VI.
+All other high-risk AI systems (Annex III, non-biometric) may use internal-control self-assessment under Annex VI.
 Check your assessment path →

-8 notified bodies found
+8 candidate bodies found · illustrative

 NANDO Database (official)